kachurovskiy/nanoels/h5/README.md

 ## GCode over WiFi for complex parts

 Specify your WiFi network name and password in https://github.com/kachurovskiy/nanoels/blob/main/h5/h5.ino#L45-L46 and NanoEls will show the IP address on screen once it connects to the network.
 Enter that address in the browser to see the Web UI.
 It can be used to save GCode files onto controller and run them later at the machine in the GCODE mode.

+The same Web UI can upload new ESP32 firmware `.bin` files after the initial USB upload.
+Anyone on the local network can access the Web UI, so only enable WiFi on a trusted network.

 To generate GCode for your parts, upload STL model of your part to https://kachurovskiy.com/lathecode/ and specify parameters like stock diameter and tool used.